ttscoff/bunch/bunch-files/snippets.md

 ---
 # Avoid Repitition With Reusable Snippets

+* Table of Contents
+{:toc}

-If you have a series of tasks that are often repeated between Bunches, you can separate them into their own "snippet" file and include them in any Bunch.
+If you have a series of tasks that are often repeated between Bunches, you can separate them into their own "snippet" files and include them in any Bunch.
+You can also [embed snippets](#embeddedsnippets) right in a Bunch.

+## What is a snippet

-A snippet file can be named with any extension other than `.bunch`, and can be stored in the same folder as your Bunches or in a subfolder.
+A snippet file can be named with any extension other than `.bunch`, and can be stored in the same folder as your Bunches, or in a subfolder.

 To include a snippet in a bunch, use `< snippet.name` on a line in the Bunch.

-Snippet contents are treated like part of their calling Bunch, so any apps that are launched by the snippet will be closed when the Bunch closes.
+Snippet contents are treated like part of the Bunch that imports them, so any apps that are launched by the snippet will also be closed when the Bunch closes.

+You can even call other Bunch files as snippets.
+If you use "fragment" dividers in your Bunch file, you can call just a portion of one Bunch from another, e.g. `< Comms.bunch#Social`.

 ## Snippet Variables {#snippetvariables}